Piers Morgan: Feuds and banned television guests

-On 4 February 2014, transgender rights activist Janet Mock appeared as a guest on Piers Morgan Live to discuss her memoir, Redefining Realness.
+On 4 February 2014 the transgender rights activist Janet Mock appeared as a guest on Piers Morgan Live to discuss her memoir, Redefining Realness.
 After the interview aired, Mock sent a series of tweets criticising Morgan for describing Mock as being "formerly a man".
 Morgan responded that he had "never been treated in such a disgraceful manner" by a guest.
 On 5 February, Mock appeared as a guest again to debate the dispute.

-Morgan has repeatedly clashed with actor John Cleese.
+Morgan has repeatedly clashed with the actor and comedian John Cleese.
 In 2015, Cleese stated that he "truly detested" Morgan and had avoided him in a restaurant.
 He also said he thought Morgan was "in jail", erroneously stating that Morgan had "admitted" to authorising phone-hacking.
 Morgan responded that the "revulsion" between them was "mutual".
 When Cleese's tweet about detesting Morgan became his most popular to date, Cleese said "clearly I must insult the slimy, attention-seeking little prole more often".
 Morgan joked that he was glad to have been able to make Cleese "popular again".
 In 2017, Cleese told Radio Times: "I always thought he was an awful creep [...]
-I just didn't want to have an encounter with him and since then he's been after me and I've been after him."
+I just didn't want to have an encounter with him, and since then, he's been after me and I've been after him."
+In 2025, Morgan accused Cleese of hypocrisy for taking money from a company owned by Rupert Murdoch.

 Morgan strongly objected to the Women's March on Washington on 21 January 2017, the day after Trump's inauguration, describing protesters as "rabid feminists" and the multiple protests as being "vacuous".
 The actor Ewan McGregor disagreed with Morgan's statements on the Women's March and pulled out of appearing on Good Morning Britain the following Tuesday after discovering Morgan would be interviewing him, along with Reid.
 Morgan accused McGregor of being a "paedophile-loving hypocrite" for his past support of Roman Polanski.